 - Interventions focused on Black, Latinx, and communities of color

-Scholars will also have an opportunity to work closely with a CHE faculty member/researcher conducting work in areas such as chronic disease, violence prevention, maternal and infant health, mental health, and interventions focused on Black, Latinx and communities of color, and will benefit from professional development and training opportunities with their peers and CHE-affiliated faculty and experts.
-Scholars will engage in monthly meetings to network with other Health Justice Scholars and CHE faculty.
+Scholars have the opportunity to work closely with a CHE faculty member/researcher conducting work in areas such as chronic disease, violence prevention, maternal and infant health, mental health, and interventions focused on Black, Latinx and communities of color, and will benefit from professional development and training opportunities with their peers and CHE-affiliated faculty and experts.
+Scholars engage in monthly meetings to network with other Health Justice Scholars and CHE faculty.

-CHE will provide scholars with a maximum stipend of $1000 during the spring 2021 term with an average time commitment of 2-4 hours per week.
+CHE provides scholars with a maximum stipend of $1000 during the spring 2021 term with an average time commitment of 2-4 hours per week.